rveciana/BasemapTutorial/docs/utilities.rst

 * lon1 and lat1 are the longitude and latitude of the starting point
 * lon2 and lat2 are the longitude and latitude of the ending point
-* del_s is the number of kilometers that separe each point of the great circle.
+* del_s is the number of kilometers that separate each point of the great circle.
 Defaults to 100
 * linewidth argument sets the width of the line
 * color sets the color of the line. `This page explains all the color options <http://matplotlib.org/api/colors_api.html>`_